Haydn Busher – Service Manager/Specialist Support Coordinator

 Haydn is passionate about supporting families to develop their understanding, build their independence and improve their capacity to live well.
 He operates within a person-centred, strengths based framework, walking alongside NDIS participants and their families throughout the journey.

 Rebecca Vittiglia-Collins – Relationships Manager/Support Coordinator

 Rebecca is qualified in Children’s Services, with over 10 years’ experience working with children and their families.

-Rebecca has been personally involved in the disability sector and health system for seven years after her late son, Marc (pictured), was diagnosed at just six-months with a rare brain malformation called Lissencephaly – a complex disability and neurological condition.
-She knows firsthand the journey parents, carers and families endure with a child living with a complex disability.
-She understands the complex nature and profound impact of neurological disorders, intellectual delays and severe disabilities, high medical needs and the constant roller coaster faced each day, experiencing both the highs and lows and the impact this has on the child, their family and the primary caregiver/s.
+Rebecca has been personally involved in the disability sector and health system for seven years after her late son, Marc (pictured), was diagnosed at six-months with a rare brain malformation called Lissencephaly – a complex neurological condition.
+She knows firsthand the journey families endure with a child living with a complex disability.
+She understands the complex nature and profound impact of neurological disorders, developmental delays and severe disabilities, high medical needs and the constant roller coaster faced each day.

-Rebecca has been involved with the National Disability Insurance Scheme both personally for her son and in her advocacy role.
-She has an exceptional and unique skill set.
-Demonstrating a sound understanding and experience ranging from initial transition, goal development and planning stages through to implementation and management of the plans and funding.
-Rebecca has developed a strong reputation for providing a high standard of service and the ability to build relationships with the NDIS participants and their families, with her personal experience of “the journey”, giving her a unique insight and real understanding.
+Rebecca is widely renowned for achieving outstanding results in planning, plan reviews, plan implementation and problem solving in unique and challenging situations.
+Rebecca has developed a strong reputation for providing a high standard of service and the ability to build relationships with the NDIS participants and their families, with her personal experience of “the journey” giving her a unique insight.